lo-maxwell/react-virtual-garden/blog.md

 Daily login bonus to prevent softlock - gives some money and a random assortment of seeds that add up to some value

 Change value of slow plants so they aren't super efficient, amke them high risk high reward by having high seed costs + add random events that can destroy them + fertilizer that makes them super efficient

+Tooltips should not go off the screen; make them below if normally on top, or on top if normally below

 Stretch Goals
 Instead of expanding row/col, have the user add 1 plot at a time